 to learn by doing and being

 to try something different

 approach is highly experiential and integrates elements of different ecotherapies

 with more traditional therapies.
 It including Natural

 Awareness Therapy, Nature Awareness, Wilderness Therapy, Contemporary Psychotherapy,

 Neuro-Linguistic Programming (NLP), Self Relations Psychotherapy,

 Counselling, Hypnotherapy, Mindfulness, Gestalt Therapy, Mind-body practices,

 Shamanism, and Life Coaching.
 I'm sure you can begin to imagine the

 amazing benefits of combining these powerful approaches in an outdoor environment.|| |

 I am an

 experienced Solution-Focused Integrative Psychotherapist and Ecotherapist.
 I also

-integrate Life Coaching, NLP, Meditation and Advanced Hypnotherapy into
+integrate Life Coaching, NLP, Meditation and Advanced Hypnotherapy into my work.

-and knowledge to help you work through many psychological issues.
+to help you work through many psychological issues.

 treatment is carried out in a completely confidential, highly constructive, relaxed,

 supportive and non-judgemental environment.

 you are committed to make the inner changes you need, simply phone

 me on 0161 881 4333 or to make an appointment now.

 consider joining the email mailing list to be kept up to

 date with upcoming events.